Justin Bieber Tries To Hide Tears As He Steps Out With Dad Amid Selena Gomez Split, Reports ‘Daily Mail’

-Justin Bieber and Selena Gomez delighted their Jelena fans when they recently reunited.
+Justin Bieber and Selena Gomez delighted Jelena fans when they recently reunited.
 But now, just days after Selena made their renewed relationship Instagram official by wishing Justin happy birthday on the social media platform, Bieber and Gomez have split once again.
-Amid multiple reports describing the reasons for Justin’s and Selena’s most recent break in their famed Jelena romance, the Daily Mail reported that Bieber was seen trying to hide his tears as he stepped out with his father.
+Amid multiple reports describing the reasons for Justin and Selena’s most recent break in their famed Jelena romance, the Daily Mail reported that Bieber was seen trying to hide his tears as he stepped out with his father.

 Rumors Clash About Why Selena Gomez And Emotional Justin Bieber Split

 Justin’s emotional state was revealed amid clashing reports about the real cause for his split from Selena.
-Some rumors have blamed Gomez’s mother Mandy Teefy for the breakup.
-But although Mandy reportedly is not much of a Belieber, the former lovebirds actually are trying to cope with their “own issues” and Selena’s mother didn’t cause the split, according to an insider quoted by the newspaper.
+Some rumors have blamed Gomez’s mother, Mandy Teefy, for the breakup.
+Although Mandy reportedly is not much of a Belieber, the former lovebirds actually are trying to cope with their “own issues” and Selena’s mother didn’t cause the split, according to an insider quoted by the newspaper.

 “[Selena Gomez] wouldn’t base her relationship off of what her mom thinks.
 [Justin Bieber and Selena] have always been on and off.”

-But other reports continue to point to Gomez’s mother as the cause for the split.
+Other reports continue to point to Gomez’s mother as the cause for the split.
 The publication quoted another insider’s allegation that Selena and Justin broke up “mainly because of Selena’s mom and her disapproval of Justin.”

-But while Gomez’s mother got blamed by some for the split, Bieber’s dad was there to support his son after the emotional breakup.
+While Gomez’s mother got blamed by some for the split, Bieber’s dad was there to support his son after the emotional breakup.
 The Daily Mail reported that Justin attempted to hide his feelings.

 Justin Bieber Gets Emotional As He Turns To Dad For Support

-Bieber’s father Jeremy recently tied the knot with his girlfriend Chelsey Rebelo in Mexico.
+Bieber’s father, Jeremy, recently tied the knot with his girlfriend, Chelsey Rebelo, in Mexico.
 Justin and Selena attended together.
 In the wake of Bieber’s split from Gomez, Jeremy reportedly is seeking to provide comfort for his son.

 “Bieber appeared to be in an emotional state Monday in Los Angeles.
 [Justin] was seen hiding his head in his hands… during a day with his dad Jeremy.
 It’s possible Justin was masking tears.”

-But despite Bieber’s rumored tears about his split from Gomez, some of the reports are predicting a happy ending (version 2.0) for the couple.
+Despite Bieber’s rumored tears about his split from Gomez, some of the reports are predicting a happy ending (version 2.0) for the couple.

 “They’ve been having disagreements, but it wouldn’t be surprising if they’re back together in a week,” said one of the insiders.